rmadanka/GHA-Project-2/Readme.md

 ## 📌 Course Overview

-This course is a hands-on, practical guide to **Continuous Integration and Continuous Deployment (CI/CD)** using **GitHub Actions** and **Kubernetes**.
+This course is  hands-on, practical guide to **Continuous Integration and Continuous Deployment (CI/CD)** using **GitHub Actions** and **Kubernetes**.
 You will learn how to automate builds, tests, security scans, Docker workflows, and cloud deployments using industry best practices.

 ---